PacificBiosciences/PacBioFileFormats/SpecRevisionProtocol.rst

 People
 ======

-The following stakeholders are considered the **core team**: Aaron, Armin, Brett, Dave, Derek, Jim Drake, Nat, Martin, Yuan.
-Decisions should be reached by unanimous consent.
+The following stakeholders are considered the **core team**: Armin T, David T, Derek B, Jim D, Nat E, Martin S. Decisions should be reached by unanimous consent.

-Aaron and Dave are the **sudoer team** and may waive cooling-off periods by unanimous consent in case an urgent spec change is needed.
+Armin and Jim are the **sudoer team** and may waive cooling-off periods by unanimous consent in case an urgent spec change is needed.

 Protocol
 ========

 We will adhere to the following protocol to revise a format specification:

-1. Specification change proposal submitted as github pull request here; core team notified by email and invited to comment.
+1. Specification change proposal submitted as internal pull request here; core team notified by email and invited to comment.

 2. 1-week period for collecting comments (*waivable by sudoers*)